 This is most often caused by one of two things:

 Tension is too loose.
-If, when you check the tension, the scissor is closing halfway or more, the tension is too loose.
+If, when you check the tension, the scissor is nearly closing , or closing all the way, the tension is too loose.
 This means that the screw in the pivot area is loosening and the blades will start to come apart.
 When this happens, because the blades are coming apart, the scissor will “bend” the hair rather than cut it.
 Most people who do not check tension or check it incorrectly will start using their thumb to PUSH the blades together to get them cutting again.
 When they do this, they are “grinding” the blades together and will dull them very quickly.

 The scissors are dull.
 They could have been dulled by cutting with the tension too loose (as described above), by applying too much thumb pressure (Pushing), or if they’re cutting hair with product in it or dry hair (this will actually cause a lot of small nicks that “dull” the blade and cause “bending” and occasionally “pinching”.)